adrian88888888/AHK-Virtual-Desktop-Library/README.md

 s::CallFunctionOnDesktopSwitch(false) ; stops calling OnDesktopSwitch()

 ; You can use this to have your favourite programs in the desktops you want:
-AlwaysOpenOnDesktopNumber(3,"MSPaintApp") ; opens paint always on desktop 3
+; opens paint always on desktop 3 using his winClass:
-; "MSPaintApp" is the class of paint
+AlwaysOpenOnDesktopNumber(3,"MSPaintApp")
-; Other example to open paint always on desktop 3 using the winExe ; AlwaysOpenOnDesktopNumber(1,,,"mspaint.exe")
+; opens notepad always on desktop 1 using his winExe:
+AlwaysOpenOnDesktopNumber(1,,,"Notepad.exe")

 ; to get the class easier:
 r::